lkrizan/ECF_deep_learning/README.md

 * all include paths in the DeepModelTraining.vcxproj are set over user-defined macro in Visual Studio, so after loading the solution, do the following:
     - select View > Property manager
     - select Release | x64 and right click on property ending with `.user`, then select Properties
-    - under User Macro in common properties, add TENSORFLOW_ROOT and ECF_ROOT variables with value of location of their root directories
+    - under User Macro in common properties, add TENSORFLOW_ROOT, ECF_ROOT and BOOST_ROOT variables with value of location of their root directories
     - make sure you set option `Set this macro as an environment variable in the build environment`

 * building ECF: